PolideaInternal/airflow/docs/howto/operator.rst

     :start-after: [START howto_operator_gcp_bigtable_table_delete]
     :end-before: [END howto_operator_gcp_bigtable_table_delete]

-BigTableTableWaitForReplicationSensor
+BigtableTableWaitForReplicationSensor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigTableTableWaitForReplicationSensor`
+Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigtableTableWaitForReplicationSensor`
-to wait for table to be fully replicated.
+to wait for the table to replicate fully.

-Same arguments applies as for GcpBigTableTableCreateOperator_.
+The same arguments apply to this sensor as the BigtableTableCreateOperator_.

-**Note:** If table or even instance does not exist, this sensor will not raise any exception.
-It will wait for table until timeout is hit.
+**Note:** If the table or the Cloud Bigtable instance does not exist, this sensor waits for the table until timeout hits and does not raise any exception.

 Using the operator
 """"""""""""""""""